New Crispr gene therapy technique cures incurable diseases

 Many diseases result from gene mutations, so if Crispr could simply cut out or replace an abnormal gene, it could theoretically correct the disease.

-But one of the challenges of Crispr's discovery of treatments was figuring out how to reach them gene editing, in the part of the body that needs treatment.
+But one of the challenges of Crispr's discovery of treatments has been figuring out how to get the gene-editing components to the part of the body that needs treatment.

-A bio companyh, h Crispr Therapeutics, has somewhat overcome this issue by processing patients' cells outside the body.
+A biotechnology company, the Crispr Therapeutics, has somewhat overcome this issue by processing patients' cells outside the body.
 Scientists there have used their technique to treat dozens of people with sickle cell anemia and beta thalassemia, two common blood disorders.

 In these tests, researchers extract patients' red blood cells, process them to correct a disease-causing mutation, and then re-inject them into the body.